The Role of Rehabilitation in Personal Injury Claims

 What is the purpose of rehabilitation?

-After an accident, you will initially be treated on the NHS, but there could be delays or lack of resources available in arranging the rehabilitation you need on your return home.
+If you have been injured in an accident, you will initially be treated on the NHS, but there could be delays or lack of resources available in arranging the rehabilitation you need on your return home.
 You may require intensive rehabilitation over a period of months which the NHS is not equipped to provide.
-Your specialist personal injury solicitor would consider with you what immediate needs you may have for aids, adaptations, treatment and adjustments.
+If the incident which caused your injury was not your fault you may wish to instruct a specialist Personal Injury Solicitor at HJA who would consider with you what immediate needs you may have for aids, adaptations, treatment and adjustments.

 Whilst financial compensation is an important part of the personal injury claim, the purpose of rehabilitation is to help with the physical and psychological effects of the injury to improve function, mobility and quality of life, and ultimately restore you to as independent lifestyle as possible.

-As your solicitor, we would communicate your needs to the Defendant’s insurer and seek an assessment of your needs.
-This would be conducted under The Rehabilitation Code 2015 which provides a framework for the Defendant’s insurer and us to work collaboratively to provide treatment for you.
-The assessment and recommended treatment would be paid for by the Defendant on a private basis outside of the NHS provision.
+As your solicitor, we would communicate your needs to the responsible party’s insurer and seek an assessment of your needs.
+This would be conducted under The Rehabilitation Code 2015 which provides a framework for the insurer and us to work collaboratively to provide treatment for you.
+The assessment and recommended treatment would be paid for by the insurer on a private basis outside of the NHS provision.
+This is done outside of the claim for compensation.

 Case study